SuxinL/Notes/templates/problem_solving.md

 ```
 ## Brainstorming
 [removal of touchable physical objects is applicable]: #

-[re.
+[replacement V.S repair.
 Localize the problem to an atomic level where fixing it components is more expensive than replacing it as a whole]: #

+## Analysis of Solutions

+### Comparison

+### Priority

 ## Thinking
 [Lessons learned from this experience]: #

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzExOTY5NzUxLDIwMzk1NzAzMCwxMDM0Mj
-I4ODIxLC0xMTM2MDI4MTkzLDExMTI0ODc4NzFdfQ==
+eyJoaXN0b3J5IjpbODkyOTMxMjQ4LDcxMTk2OTc1MSwyMDM5NT
+cwMzAsMTAzNDIyODgyMSwtMTEzNjAyODE5MywxMTEyNDg3ODcx
+XX0=
 -->